Sigmmma/c20/src/content/general/tools/command-line/readme.md

 wine haloce.exe
 ```

 Run this script with the command `sh compile-map.sh` and it will compile, light, and build the map for you, then launch the game.
-Testing can be further sped up by adding an `init.txt` file to Halo's home with the line `sv_map mapname slayer` to make the game immediately launch into your map.
+Testing can be further sped up by adding an [init.txt file][arguments#init-txt] to Halo's home with the line `sv_map mapname slayer` to make the game immediately launch into your map.

 [cmd]: https://en.wikipedia.org/wiki/Cmd.exe